RoRRModdingToolkit/RoRR_Modding_Toolkit/README.md

-description
+Friendly abstractions of the game's internal functions for easier modding.

 To use, include the following line in your code:
 ```lua
 mods.on_all_mods_loaded(function()
     for _, m in pairs(mods) do